b-franken/test-ai-bot/storage-account/README.md

 # Terraform Configuration for Azure Storage Account

-This Terraform configuration deploys an Azure Storage Account with the following characteristics:
+This Terraform configuration deploys an Azure Storage Account with the following specifications:

-- **Replication Type**: Zone-redundant storage (ZRS) for high availability.
+- **Replication Type**: Zone-Redundant Storage (ZRS) for high availability.
-- **Location**: East US.
+- **Location**: West Europe.
 - **Network Access**: Private access only (public network access disabled).
-- **Security**: HTTPS traffic only with a minimum TLS version of 1.2.
+- **Security**: HTTPS traffic only with TLS 1.2 enforced.
-- **Account Type**: StorageV2 with Standard performance tier.
-- **Blob Containers**: Configured with unique names using a random string for uniqueness.
-- **Encryption**: Infrastructure encryption enabled for storage account.
+- **Encryption**: Infrastructure encryption is enabled for additional security.

-## Prerequisites
+## Modules Used

-- Ensure you have the necessary permissions to create resources in the specified Azure subscription.
-- Terraform installed on your local machine.
+- **Azure Naming Module**: Ensures consistent naming conventions across resources.
+- **Azure Storage Account Module**: Deploys a storage account with specified configurations.

 ## Usage

+1. Ensure you have Terraform installed and configured with access to your Azure account.
+2. Update the `variables.tf` file with your desired environment suffix.
-1. **Initialize Terraform**: Run `terraform init` to initialize the working directory.
+3. Run `terraform init` to initialize the configuration.
-2. **Plan the Deployment**: Execute `terraform plan` to review the resources that will be created.
-3. **Apply the Configuration**: Use `terraform apply` to create the resources.
+4. Run `terraform apply` to deploy the resources.

-## Variables

-- `resource_group_name`: The name of the resource group where the storage account will be deployed.
-- `location`: The Azure region for deployment (default is East US).
-- `environment`: The environment suffix for naming (default is "dev").

 ## Outputs

-- `storage_account_id`: The ID of the created storage account.
+- `storage_account_resource_id`: The resource ID of the deployed storage account.
-- `storage_account_primary_blob_endpoint`: The primary blob endpoint of the storage account.
+- `storage_account_name`: The name of the deployed storage account.
+- `storage_account`: The full object of the deployed storage account, marked as sensitive.

 ## Notes

-This configuration uses the Azure Verified Modules (AVM) for deploying a storage account, ensuring best practices and compliance with Azure standards.
+- This configuration uses the Azure Verified Modules (AVM) for deploying production-ready resources.
+- Ensure that the outputs containing sensitive information are handled securely.